 Reusable grocery shopping bags are great for the environment and reduce paper and plastic waste going into our landfills.
 Some stores even offer a discounted price for groceries if you bring your own shopping bag.
-The reusable bags may be made from fabrics ranging from natural fibers like cotton and jute to woven synthetics, knitted or crocheted in an open weave, or made from plastic film more sturdy than the common plastic bag.
+Reusable bags may be made from fabrics ranging from natural fibers like cotton and jute to woven synthetics, knitted or crocheted in an open weave or made from plastic film more sturdy than the common plastic bag.

 A joint food-safety research report by researchers from the University of Arizona and Loma Linda University in California found that most reusable grocery shopping bags harbor multiple harmful bacteria.
 More than fifty percent were contaminated with bacteria, and E.coli was found in over twelve percent of the tested bags.
 During their study, in a quick survey at a grocery store, ninety-seven percent of shoppers admit that they have never washed their reusable grocery shopping bags.

 Cross-contamination happens when meats, produce, and pre-cooked foods are placed in soiled bags.
-And, if you use the bags on occasion as a diaper bag or gym bag, even more bacteria enters the food chain.
+And if you use the bags on occasion as a diaper bag or gym bag, even more bacteria enter the food chain.

 Proper Use of Reusable Grocery Shopping Bags